 So when we received EnCana's rental notice for well 3 (W3) we penned our first letter to EnCana on June 3, 2005.

 Just like the neighbour told Dad, EnCana responded by adding an extra $450.00 to the next rental cheque.
 No negotiations, no fuss no muss!

 So when we later received EnCana's rental notice for well 2 (W2) we did the same as we had done for W3.
 Next thing we knew, EnCana automatically gifted to W2's annual cheque an extra $460.00.
 The ten dollar difference caught our attention and we wondered aloud why would one well site would generate this no hassle, $10.00 discrepancy over another well.
 The closest we ever got to an explanation for this willy-nilly extra $10.00 was as one landman put it, he “likes using round figures”.
-What an generous way to not negotiate.
+I have that on tape.

 Despite many, many attempts to resolve some very serious matters in a cooperative, professional and private fashion we reached the conclusion that the only way to get this bully's attention was to shame someone into providing us with some appropriate responses.
 So we penned a few more letters and sent them out via snail mail and email.
 I would also hand out our contact info at the countless number of public meetings Dad and I attended, with the intent to share our concerns with anyone who would listen.
 Quite a few of our early morning coffee chats ended with Dad pointlessly asking, “am I the only one to think this way?”